roseliabanuelos/recordinggenderviolence/pages/about.md

 Robinson, Ken.
 “Do Schools Kill Creativity?”
 TED Talks, uploaded by TED2006, 27 June 2006, www.ted.com/talks/sir_ken_robinson_do_schools_kill_creativity?language=en.

+Quotes to further detail "But something strikes you when you move to America and travel around the world: every education system on earth has the same hierarchy of subjects.
+Every one.
+Doesn't matter where you go.
+You'd think it would be otherwise, but it isn't.
+At the top are mathematics and languages, then the humanities.
+At the bottom are the arts.
+Everywhere on earth.
+And in pretty much every system, too, there's a hierarchy within the arts.
+Art and music are normally given a higher status in schools than drama and dance.
+There isn't an education system on the planet that teaches dance every day to children the way we teach them mathematics.
+Why?
+Why not?
+I think this is rather important.
+I think math is very important, but so is dance."

+"Truthfully, what happens is, as children grow up, we start to educate them progressively from the waist up.
+And then we focus on their heads.
+And slightly to one side."
+THE LEFT SIDE

+"Our education system is predicated on the idea of academic ability.
+And there's a reason.
+Around the world, there were no public systems of education, really, before the 19th century.
+They all came into being to meet the needs of industrialism."

 This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from: